Thomas Cook European Timetable: End of Thomas Cook era

 On 1 July 2013, Thomas Cook announced that it would cease publishing the Timetable and all of its other publications, in accordance with a decision to close the company's publishing business altogether.
 The final Thomas Cook edition of the Timetable was published in August 2013.
 However, at the end of October it was announced that publication would resume, independent of Thomas Cook Group, in February 2014 as a result of agreements that had been reached allowing the formation of a new company for that purpose, European Rail Timetable Limited.
 The new company was owned by John Potter, who had been a member of the former editorial staff.
 The new version did not include Thomas Cook in its title.
 The first issue compiled by the new company was published in March 2014, with the publication title now being European Rail Timetable.

 After publication resumed under the new company, printed timetables were again published monthly initially, with expanded Summer and Winter seasonal issues each year also printed.
 In May 2016, a digital version of the Timetable was introduced.
 At the same time, the company announced that the regular June issue was being discontinued and replaced by the Summer issue, which contains additional pages of travel information.

 Later in 2016, the number of monthly printed editions published per year was reduced from 12 to six—in February, April, June (as the "Summer" edition), August, October, and December ("Winter" edition).
 The first month for which only a digital issue was published, and no print edition, was November 2016.

 Thomas Cook itself would eventually go bankrupt, on 23 September 2019.
 The Timetable was unaffected, having been independent of Thomas Cook since 2014, and continues to be published.

 In autumn 2021, in response to a widespread drop in travel during the COVID-19 pandemic, which in turn put a strain on ERT's financial situation, the company reduced the number of print editions per year from six to four (one per season), but with digital editions continuing to be published monthly.
+With that change, the use of the timetable's longstanding International Standard Serial Number (ISSN), for periodicals, was discontinued and, instead, each print edition is assigned an International Standard Book Number (ISBN).
+The publisher changed to thinner paper for the print editions in early 2023, but in January 2025 (starting with the Winter 2024/2025 edition) changed to "much heavier" paper.

+The number of printed editions per year was further reduced in early 2025, to two – in January and June each year (named the Winter and Summer editions) – while digital editions continued to be published every month.